geetapajjuri/RecSys/README.md

 # RecSys
-Recommendation System for Booking.com multi-destination trips, to recommend the last city to be booked
+Recommendation System for Booking.com multi-destination trips, to recommend a city to the user after the last city they book